 NASH is often a silent disease with few or no symptoms.
 If symptoms are present, they may manifest as feeling tired or having discomfort at the upper right side of the abdomen.
 Left untreated, NASH can lead to complications, such as liver cirrhosis or cancer.

-The type of alcohol you drink doesn’t make a difference – it’s all about how much of it you drink.
-“The safe limit is fixed at 14 units a week,” explains Dr Lui.
-“Below this limit, alcoholic fatty liver is less likely to occur.
-Regularly go above this limit and you’re more likely to do yourself harm.”
+"The safe limit is fixed at 14 units a week," explains Dr Lui.
+"Below this limit, alcoholic fatty liver is less likely to occur.
+If you regularly go above this limit, you are more likely to do yourself harm."

 Unfortunately, fatty liver is becoming more and more common worldwide.
-Unhealthier diets, binge drinking culture and a higher rate of obesity in developed countries may the reason for this.
+Unhealthy diets, binge drinking culture and a higher rate of obesity in many countries may be contributing factors for this.

 "Fatty liver is still less common in Singapore than in other countries, perhaps because alcohol is more expensive here, but that doesn’t mean we should ignore the risks.
 In the USA, fatty liver is now the second most common reason, and will soon become the most common reason, for liver transplantation.
 We need to be thinking about our lifestyles and diets so that we can prevent something similar happening here."

-Currently, there is no medication that can reliably treat fatty liver.
-However, you can make certain lifestyle changes to reduce your risks or even reverse the condition.
+Although there is currently no medication to treat fatty liver, certain lifestyle changes can prevent it from getting worse and even reverse the condition.

 If you are overweight or obese, try to lose weight by reducing the number of calories you consume each day and increasing your physical activity.